syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/Getting-Started.md

 ## Initialize Chart

-You can add the [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html) to the Xamarin.Android designer from the toolbox and customize some basic properties from the property window.
+You can add [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html) to the Xamarin.Android designer from toolbox and customize some basic properties from the property window.

 You can get the chart instance from axml page in MainActivity using the following code.